Chart Color Schemes

 Glass House Mountains is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Glass House Mountains, as assessed at the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 93.2% houses and 6.7% other dwellings.
-Home ownership in Glass House Mountains was at 37.4%, similar to Non-Metro Qld, with the remaining dwellings either mortgaged (46.1%) or rented (16.5%).
-The median monthly mortgage repayment in the area was $1,820, below Non-Metro Qld's average of $1,863.
-The median weekly rent figure was $400, matching Non-Metro Qld's figure.
-Nationally, Glass House Mountains' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The dwelling structure in Glass House Mountains, as per the latest Census, was 98.3% houses and 1.7% other dwellings.
+In comparison, Non-Metro Qld had 93.2% houses and 6.7% other dwellings.
+Home ownership in Glass House Mountains was 37.4%, similar to Non-Metro Qld's figure.
+Mortgaged dwellings were 46.1% and rented dwellings were 16.5%.
+The median monthly mortgage repayment was $1,820, lower than Non-Metro Qld's average of $1,863.
+The median weekly rent was $400, matching Non-Metro Qld's figure.
+Nationally, Glass House Mountains' mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing